djalilhebal/peer-party/README.md

     * [ ] Presence indicator

 - Peer-to-peer
-    * Well, almost...
-    * WebRTC needs servers like a signaling server (we use PeerJS's).
+    * Well, almost.
+WebRTC needs servers like a signaling server (we use PeerJS's) and STUN and whatever.

 ## Getting started